-Reserving the National Numbering Range Beginning with ‘116’ for Harmonised Numbers for Harmonised Services of Social Value (2007/116/EC) and (2009/884/EC)
+Reserving the National Numbering Range Beginning with ‘116’ for Harmonised Numbers for Harmonised Services of Social Value (2007/116/EC), (2009/884/EC) and ((EU) 2023/468)

 approved 6 July 2007

 latest amended 16 June 2010

 explanatory memorandum

 INTRODUCTION

 In many European countries, certain services of a social nature are available either via normal telephone numbers or via special short number.
 Examples are services which answer a specific social need, in particular which contribute to the well-being or safety of citizens or particular groups of citizens, or help citizens in difficulty, and which are potentially of value to visitors from other countries.
 Today, numbers for the same service are often different in different countries.